 There’s a great deal of value in knowing the different types of emotions you may face daily.

-Although not all customers are the same, there are specific “triggers” that can cause the same reaction in most people.
+Although not all customers are the same, specific “triggers” can cause the same reaction in most people.

 It’s essential that every person who works in customer service understands that emotions are what dictate our decisions.

 When a customer comes into your business, their first impression of you matters.
 Every customer service interaction and touchpoint also matters.
-Recognize that the actions you take or do not take, speaks volumes to customers.
+Recognize that the actions you take or do not take speak volumes to customers.

-Treat your customer as if were thy self.
+Treat your customer as if they were thy self.
 It may sound a little Shakespearean, but the truth still resonates.

 Tap into that cognitive bias

-If your first action were to take personal responsibility for the customer’s problem and making it your duty to present a solution, customers would respond differently.
+If your first action were to take personal responsibility for the customer’s problem and make it your duty to present a solution, customers would respond differently.

 This effect is a type of cognitive bias.
 It’s when the overall impression of a person or business influences how they feel and think about their character.
 Thus, you want people to have a positive impression of you.
 To do this, you’ll need a firm understanding of emotions, customer behaviors, and how to provide great customer service.

 Your customer service agents need to be effective in taking on a positive and dedicated attitude.

-For this to happen, you and your team need to first learn about emotional intelligence.
+For this to happen, you and your team must first learn about emotional intelligence.